ChameleonCloud/docs/source/technical/cli.rst

 .. attention::

-   Some of the Chameleon features are **only** accessable via the CLI, such as the Gnocchi metrics and the advanced networking features.
+   Some of the Chameleon features are **only** accessable via the CLI, such as power monitoring tools and the advanced networking features.

 .. note::